piomark1/finalCapstone/README.md

 <https://code.visualstudio.com/download>

-Install downloaded and suitable for Your system platform version of VS Code.
+Install downloaded and suitable version of VS Code for Your system platform.

-Run VS Code and open downloaded from this repo 'sentiment_analysis.py'.
+Run VS Code and open downloaded 'sentiment_analysis.py' from this repo.

 If everything was done by You propperly, You should see similar output: